nanos-world/docs/docs/core-concepts/server-manual/game-panels.md

 Then, go to your panel on the category `SERVICE MANAGEMENT` and click on `NESTS`.

-You will need to create a new Nest by pressing the `Create New` button.
+You can create a new `NEST` by clicking the create button or click on a current nest.

 After the nest is created, go back to the `NESTS` and click on the button `Import EGG`, select the .json file you downloaded earlier and on the dropdown menu, select the nest you created earlier.